MaelikR/Unity-RPG-Game/README.md

 -TriggerBox with area effet camera travelling "Lore" mode

--SkeletonAI (skeleton of AI structure full customisable) for basic enemy with Navmesh of Unity Engine
+-SkeletonAI (skeleton of AI structure full customisable) for basic enemy with Navmesh of Unity Engine and unstructured AI script without navmesh for fast placement of mobs

 -FFAI (testing AI neutral at debug)